 Types of Standby Letters of Credit

-Financial Standby LOC - By issuing a financial standby letter of credit, the respective bank or financial institution promises to pay the seller for the delivered goods or services as per the agreement within the prescribed period.
+Financial Standby LOC - By issuing a financial standby letter of credit, the respective bank or financial institution promises to pay the seller for the delivered goods or services as per the agreement within the prescribed period, simplifying SBLC payment meaning.
 For example, an exporter delivers goods to a foreign buyer with a promise of getting payment within 60 days.
-In case if the payment has not arrived, the exporter can collect payment from the buyer’s bank as per the terms of agreement.
+In case if the payment has not arrived, the exporter can collect payment from the buyer’s bank as per the terms of the agreement.

-Performance SBLC - On the contrary, in a performance standby LOC, the bank provides a guarantee of completion of a particular project as per the agreement.
+Performance standby letter of credit- On the contrary, in a performance standby LOC, the bank provides a guarantee of completion of a particular project as per the agreement.
 It is a less commonly used type of trade finance giving assurance of completed projects within the scheduled time.
 If a bank's client defaults, it will be reimbursed by the bank.
 For example, An IT company hires a contractor to build his new office.
 If the contractor fails, the issuing bank will pay the entire or remaining amount.

 Advance Payment SBLC - If one party of the contract fails to pay the advance amount, it provides security to the other associated party.